yjshen/db-paper-catalog/README.md

 VLDB11:Online Expansion of Large-Scale Data Warehouses

 VLDB11: VLDB11:Profiling, What-if Analysis, and Cost-based Optimization of MapReduce Programs

+SIGMOD11:Efficient Processing of Data Warehousing Queries in a Split Execution Environment

 ICDE11:Hyrax: A Flexible and Extensible Foundation for Data-Intensive Computing